AlexandraGoff/AlexandraGoffova/README.md

 ### Hi there 👋

-My name is Alexandra and I am a student currently pursuing an Honours degree in Software Development For Business.
+My name is Alexandra and I am a Junior Software Engineer looking for my next career opportunity.

-- 🔭 I’m currently working on my Honours Project for my final year.
+- 🔭 I just finished working on my Honours Project and currently working on my portfolio.

-- 🌱 I’m currently learning JavaScript, React and NeDB
+- 🌱 I’m currently learning more about React (which I am using in my portfolio).

 - 💬 Ask me about : My Honours Project